 Preparation for your course

-An introductory assignment for students on Chinese Studies degrees will be distributed in Registration Week.
+An introductory assignment for students on Chinese Studies degrees will be distributed in Intro Week.

 In the meantime, you should purchase the textbook - Developing Chinese (2nd Edition) Elementary Comprehensive Course (1) ISBN 978-7-5619-3076-2 (£21.00)

-This can be bought from the University online store and collected from the School of East Asian Studies General Office at 6/8 Shearwood Road.
+This can be purchased from the University online store and collected from the School of East Asian Studies Office.

-Japanese (for students on single and dual honours Japanese degrees)
+Japanese (for students taking single and dual honours Japanese degrees)

-Although Japanese language is taught from scratch, it will be taught intensively using the Japanese script from the very beginning, so all students registered for Japanese Language I are expected to have learned the two phonetic scripts (hiragana and katakana) for reading and writing Japanese by the time they arrive in Sheffield.
-Please learn and practise them using the information enclosed.
-There will be a short writing test directly after your Intro Week meeting on Monday 18th September 2017.
+Although Japanese language is taught from scratch, it will be taught intensively using the Japanese script from the very beginning, so all students registered for Japanese Language I are expected to have learned the two phonetic scripts (Hiragana and Katakana) for reading and writing Japanese by the time they arrive in Sheffield.

-Korean (For students on single and dual honours Korean degrees)
+Korean (for students taking single and dual honours Korean degrees)

-You will be expected to have read ‘Introduction to the Korean Language’ (about the Korean alphabet or Han’gŭl) and familiarized yourself with the letters and sounds of the alphabet before your first class.
-All these materials will be available on MOLE (My On-line Learning Environment which you can find on the university website) from the first day of Intro Week.
+You will be expected to have read ‘Introduction to the Korean Language’ (about the Korean alphabet Han’gŭl) and familiarized yourself with the letters and sounds of the alphabet before your first class.
+All these materials will be available on Blackboard (MOLE) from the first day of Intro Week.